 - Take acetaminophen (Tylenol) or ibuprofen (Advil, Motrin) for pain or fever.
 But this is for adults -- never give aspirin to children or teens.

 - Drink more fluids.
 It’ll help keep your throat or your child's throat moist and stop dehydration.

 - Add moisture to the air in your home.
 A cool mist humidifier may help ease a sore throat.

 - If your child is 4 years or older, soothing drops can help with throat pain.
 Soups and ice pops may also help.

 - If the rash itches, talk to your doctor about an anti-itch medicine.
-Trim your child's nails so she won't hurt her skin by scratching.
+Trim your child's nails so they won't hurt their skin by scratching.